 Pear Deck makes it easy to turn a Google Slides or PowerPoint presentation into an interactive activity to engage your audience.
 The premium version of Pear Deck is available to all teachers and students who sign in to the service using a d-e.org Google or Microsoft login.

-Pear Deck offers recorded and live (online) training multiple days a week.
-Click the Training heading above for more details.
-A recording of and slides from the one-hour D-E specific training session on 11/17/20 is also available below.
+Pear Deck also offers recorded and live (online) training multiple days a week.
+Click "More Training Info" below for more details.

 Live / Synchronous training